Energy Audit in 20 Minutes: Find the 5 Drains Cutting 30% of Peak Output for $68K–$96K Operators

 Batching = focus recovered + energy preserved

-If Your Energy Score Is 7-8 (Good)
+If Your Energy Score Is 7–8/10: Good and Ready for Prevention

 What this means: Sustainable energy.
 You’re functioning well.
 Small optimizations prevent future drain.